Optimal exponential bounds for aggregation of density estimators: Optimal exponential bounds for a penalized procedure

 Then for any $x > 0$, with probability greater than $1-\exp(- x)$,

 \end{thm}

-The following proposition specifies the property of strong convexity of the objective function $H_n(\cdot)$ defined in (\ref{eq:def-Hn}), which is key to prove \Cref{thm:ms-oi}.
+The following proposition specifies the property of strong convexity of the objective function $H_n(\cdot)$ defined in (\ref{eqdef-Hn}), which is key to prove Theorem~\ref{thmms-oi}.

-\begin{prop}[Strong convexity of $H_n$] Let $H_n$ and $\that$ be defined by (\ref{eq:def-Hn}) and (\ref{eq:def-that}), respectively.
-Then for any $\theta\in\simplex$,
+\begin{prop}[(Strong convexity of $H_n$)] Let $H_n$ and ${\hat\theta}$ be defined by (\ref{eqdef-Hn}) and (\ref {eqdef-that}), respectively.
+Then for any $\theta\in\Lambda^M$,

-\end{prop} For any $\theta\in\simplex$, empirical risk minimization only grants the simple inequality
+\end{prop} For any $\theta\in\Lambda^M$, empirical risk minimization only grants the simple inequality

-but with \Cref{prop:H} we gain the extra term $\frac{1}{2} \norms{f_\theta - f_\that}$.
-To prove \Cref{thm:ms-oi}, we will use this extra term to compensate the variance term of the concentration inequality \eqref{eq:bernstein2}.
-Strong convexity plays an important role in our proofs, and we believe that our arguments would not work for loss functions that are not strongly convex such as the Hellinger distance, the Total Variation distance or the Kullback-Leibler divergence.
+but with Proposition~\ref{propH} we gain the extra term $\frac{1}{2} \llVert f_\theta- f_{\hat\theta} \rrVert ^2$.
+To prove Theorem~\ref{thmms-oi}, we will use this extra term to compensate the variance term of the concentration inequality \eqref{eqbernstein2}.
+Strong convexity plays an important role in our proofs, and we believe that our arguments would not work for loss functions that are not strongly convex such as the Hellinger distance, the Total Variation distance or the Kullback--Leibler divergence.

-The proof of \Cref{prop:H} is given in \Cref{s:proofs-H}.
-We now give the proof of our main result, which is close to the proof of \Cref{thm:erm-oi} except that we leverage the strong convexity of the empirical objective $H_n$. \begin{proof}[Proof of \Cref{thm:ms-oi}] Note that $\pen{e_j} = 0$ for $j=1,\dots ,M$ and let
+The proof of Proposition~\ref{propH} is given in Section~\ref{sproofs-H}.
+We now give the proof of our main result, which is close to the proof of Theorem~\ref{thmerm-oi} except that we leverage the strong convexity of the empirical objective $H_n$. \begin{pf*}{Proof of Theorem~ \ref{thmms-oi}} Note that $\operatorname{pen}( e_j ) = 0$ for $j=1,\ldots,M$ and let